ulegan/Ads1219/README.md

 Size and pinout is the same as the popular ADS1x15 boards.
 - Up to 1000Hz samplingrate
 - Single or continuous conversion
-- Single and or differential inputs
+- Single ended or differential inputs

 pcb made with [KiCad](https://kicad-pcb.org/)